Aren't you the artists formerly known as Little Green Men?

 Well, four at the present time, though many musicians have been in Brainstatik over the years.
 2003 was the year for major additions to the band that created the present lineup.
 We found a replacement for Glenn, with the same first name, so Glenn Robitaille (whether he likes it or not) will forever be known to us as "Glenn v2."
 Bassist Jim Silvestri came back to the band after a long absence.
 Ken stumbled upon Mike Hunter playing Warr guitar in an irish band (The Stone Soup Band) and just had to meet him.
 He found out that Mike's tastes went far beyond celtic music, and soon he had slotted perfectly into the Brainstatik groove.
 With new life breathed into the band, we've been directing that energy by playing live shows more frequently than ever.

 Sounds like fun!
 Can I join?

-With FOUR current members, it's getting a bit too crowded in the band's tiny studio right now, until Ken (someday) converts his garage.
-Of course, anyone with the right musical attitude has always been welcome to hang out with us.
-Most recently, Viper electric violin player Cyndee Lee Rule has joined us at a few live shows.
-Amazingly, there have been a total of 14 musicians involved in Brainstatik in its 18-year history.
+With FOUR current members, the band’s size seems just about right.
+Of course, anyone with the right musical attitude has always been welcome to hang out and play with us.
+Between the official band members and our special guests at studio and live performances, there have been a total of 21 musicians involved in Brainstatik in its 20-year history!